linker3000/Z80-Board/README.md

 ### Voltage regulator

 The switching voltage regulator is a [Murata OKI-78SR-5/1.5-W36-C](https://power.murata.com/data/power/oki-78sr.pdf).
-These units are pin compatible with the classic 7805 linear regulators, but operate at around 90% efficency and can supply up to 1.5A without needing a heatsink; saving precious board space as well as being energy efficient.
+These units are pin compatible with the classic 7805 linear regulators, but operate at around 90% efficiency and can supply up to 1.5A without needing a heatsink; saving precious board space as well as being energy efficient.
 The regulators are available from RS Components, Farnell/Element 14, Digikey and Mouser.

 ![Image](z80-6.jpg)